storesafe/cordova-sqlite-evcore-extbuild-free/README.md

 ## Status

+- _XXX TODO MULTIPLE DATA LOSS BUG FIXES NEEDED for iOS/macOS, WILL BE ROLLED INTO THIS PLUGIN VERSION in the next merge_
 - NOT supported by PhoneGap Developer App or PhoneGap Desktop App
 - This version includes the SQLite and Android-sqlite-evcore-native-driver-free dependencies to work with PhoneGap Build and other some other build systems such as Cordova Plugman, PhoneGap CLI, and Intel XDK.
 - A recent version of the Cordova CLI (such as `6.5.0` _or `7.0.1`_) is recommended.
 Possible issues with older Cordova versions include: